 The Mississauga Cycling Advisory Committee (MCAC) is a citizen committee that advises City Council and staff on issues related to the cycling network in Mississauga.
 We maintain close liaison with the City's Active Transportation Division.
 We are all volunteers who are passionate about cycling as an important component of city building, multi-modal transportation and healthy living.

 We report to Mississauga Council with formal presentations twice a year and are available as a resource to Councillors regarding cycling matters in their Wards.
+Interested in joining MCAC?
+See information below.

 New Terms of Reference for the MCAC (5p PDF) were approved by Council on June 10, 2015.